Write for Kappan magazine

 Use the subject line: CARTOON SUBMISSION

-We will review the cartoons and contact you by return e-mail to let you know whether or not we’re going to purchase any.
+We will review the cartoons and contact you by return e-mail to let you know whether we’re going to purchase any.
 If we decide to purchase cartoons, we’ll ask you to send a high-resolution jpg or tiff file.

 Kappan also considers cartoons for its BackTalk feature each month.
 Cartoonists interested in submitting pieces for consideration in that space should contact firstname.lastname@example.org in advance of submission.
 Please request a copy of our agreement form stipulating rights and permissions.

 Artists are selected to receive assignments based on samples and their previous experience.
 Many types of media are appropriate — pencil, graphite, acrylic, gouache, wash, ink, paper collage, construction — and should be submitted as digital art sent via e-mail.

-Illustrators are expected to work from the original manuscript, concept notes, or the design director’s sketches to come up with several roughs or thumbnail sketches to show a choice of concepts and compositions.
-These may then be selected, refined, or altered by the editors or design director.
+Illustrators are expected to work from the original manuscript, concept notes or the design director’s sketches to come up with several roughs or thumbnail sketches to show a choice of concepts and compositions.
+These may then be selected, refined or altered by the editors or design director.

 To be considered for freelance assignments or stock purchases, please send a link to your web portfolio to email@example.com.